Harishravi86/spring-boot-eureka-hystrix-example/author-service/README.txt

    This is the microservice to retrieve information about books.

 4. author-service
    This is the microservice to retrieve information about authors.
-The AuthorController has the entry points for the all examples defined above
+The AuthorController has the entry points for the all examples mentioned above